temporalio/documentation/docs/go-hello-world.md

 In a terminal, create a new project directory named "hello-world-project", or something similar and `cd` into it.

 From the root of your new project directory, initialize a new Go module.
-Make sure the module path (i.e. hello-world-project) matches that of the directory in which you creating the module:
+Make sure the module path (i.e. hello-world-project) matches that of the directory in which you are creating the module:

 ```
 go mod init hello-world-project/app